-Quality Profiles are a core component of SonarQube, since they are where you define sets of Rules that when violated should raise issues on your codebase (example: Methods should not have a Cognitive Complexity higher than 15).
+Quality Profiles are a core component of SonarQube, since they are where you define sets of rules that when violated should raise issues on your codebase (for example: Methods should not have a cognitive complexity higher than 15).
 Quality Profiles are defined for individual languages.

-To manage Quality Profiles, browse to the the Quality Profiles page where you'll find Quality Profiles grouped by language.
+To manage quality profiles, browse to the Quality Profiles page where you'll find quality profiles grouped by language.

 - You have different technical requirements from one project to another (different rules might apply to a threaded/non-threaded Java application)

 - You want to ensure stronger requirements for some of your projects (internal frameworks, for example)